The Cathedral of Our Lady of Arabia: History

-The construction work began on May 31, 2014, after the Blessing of the Foundation Stone was done.
-The foundation stone was taken from the Holy Door of the Papal Basilica of St. Peter's in the Vatican and was gifted to the faithful of Arabia as a sign of profound union with the Church of Rome.
-The ground-breaking ceremony was held on June 10, 2018, in the presence of Msgr.
-Camillo Ballin, the Papal Nuncio, Msgr.
-Francisco Padilla, and officials of the Kingdom of Bahrain.
-Following the demise of Msgr.
-Camillo Ballin on April 12, 2020, the construction was overseen by Msgr.
+The construction work began on 31 May 2014, after the Blessing of the Foundation Stone.
+The foundation stone was taken from the Holy Door of the Papal Basilica of St. Peter's in the Vatican; it was gifted to the faithful of Arabia as a sign of profound union with the See of Rome.
+The ground-breaking ceremony was held on 10 June 2018, in the presence of the Vicar Apostolic, Camillo Ballin; the Papal Nuncio, Francisco Padilla; and officials of the Kingdom of Bahrain.
+Following the death of Monsignor Ballin on 12 April 2020, the construction was overseen by Msgr.
 Paul Hinder, whom Pope Francis appointed as the Apostolic Administrator of Northern Arabia.

 The design of the cathedral was created by the Italian designer and architect Mattia Del Prete and Cristiano Rosponi.
-The shape of the cathedral resembles a "tent" in which the Prophet Moses used to meet God in the Old Testament.
+Its shape resembles that of a tent, alluding to the "tent of meeting" or tabernacle in which the presence of God was manifested to the prophet Moses as described in the Old Testament.
 The cathedral has a seating capacity of 2300, with two chapels and two large rooms with cubicles for confessions.
 The roof of the cathedral has an octagonal dome.

-In one of the chapels is revealed the patroness of the Apostolic Vicariate of Northern Arabia, "Our Lady of Arabia" – the Virgin Mary seated on a throne with a crown on her head, holding the Baby Jesus in her right hand and the rosary in her left hand.
-The "mystery crown artworks" in the cathedral are the masterpiece of Kiko Arguello.
+In one of the chapels is revealed the patroness of the Apostolic Vicariate of Northern Arabia, "Our Lady of Arabia" – the Virgin Mary seated on a throne with a crown on her head, holding the infant Jesus in her right hand and the rosary in her left hand.
+The "mystery crown artworks" in the cathedral are the masterpiece of Kiko Argüello.

-It was inaugurated on the morning of Thursday, 9 December 2021, in Bahrain.
+The cathedral was inaugurated on the morning of Thursday, 9 December 2021.
 The ceremony was attended by Sheikh Abdullah bin Hamad Al Khalifa, who represented the King of Bahrain, Hamad bin Isa Al Khalifa.
 Also in attendance were Msgr.
-Paul Hinder, the Apostolic Administrator of Northern Arabia, Msgr.
-Eugene Nugent, the Apostolic Nuncio in Bahrain and Kuwait and, Qatar and Cardinal Luis Antonio Tagle, the Prefect of the Congregation for the Evangelization of Peoples.
-The next day, on Friday, 10 December 2021, Cardinal Tagle presided over the liturgy for the consecration of the place of worship along with Msgr.
-Eugene Nugent and Msgr.
-Paul Hinder.
+Paul Hinder, the Apostolic Administrator of Northern Arabia; Msgr.
+Eugene Nugent, the Apostolic Nuncio in Bahrain, Kuwait, and Qatar; and Cardinal Luis Antonio Tagle, the Prefect of the Congregation for the Evangelization of Peoples.
+The next day, on 10 December 2021, Cardinal Tagle presided over the liturgy for the consecration of the place of worship along with Monsignors Nugent and Hinder.